nestoregon/alphabot2pi_simulation/README.md

 ## Instructions
 Create a ball object inside Gazebo with a Hue value of 220 (dark blue).
 Select the last terminal window.
+* **Task 1: Manual Mode** Use the keys to manually control the robot
-More instructions on how to move the robot under alphabot2_simulation/sim_control/src/remote_node.py
+* **Task 2: Ball Following Drive** The robot uses the wheels to follow a blue ball More instructions on how to move the robot under alphabot2_simulation/sim_control/src/remote_node.py

 ## Future work
 You can add as many input and output nodes as you like.